Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2020-05-15-Graph-Models.md

 ## Configuration Model

 The configuration model is a method for **generating random networks from given degree sequence**.
-Particularly, the degree of each vertex is pre-defined n the configuration model.
+Particularly, the degree of each vertex is pre-defined in the configuration model.
 As opposed to the Erdos-Renyi model, whose degree sequence is generated from  Poisson distribution, the model allows the user to give the network any desired degree distribution.
-As a result, configuration model can be sued to compare a real network $G$ and a "random" $G'$ which has the same degree sequence as $G$.
+As a result, configuration model can be used to compare a real network $G$ and a "random" network $G'$ which has the same degree sequence as $G$.

 The generation of configuration model is described in below: